mattermost/docs/source/install/install-kubernetes-operator.rst

 ============================

 The required operators are installed using kubectl and each operator is created in its own namespace.
 Shorter namespace names are recommended.
 You can install and run multiple Mattermost installations in the same cluster using different namespaces.
-Make sure to create operators in unused namespaces only.

 The steps provided below include database and storage operators.